Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US009/01.requirements-engineering/Readme.md

-# US 009 - To request a visit to a land
+# US009 - To message the agent to schedule a visit to property of my interest.

 ## 1. Requirements Engineering